Edgar Jones (linebacker): Kansas City Chiefs

 Jones signed with the Kansas City Chiefs on July 29, 2012.
 He became one of the team's most valuable special teams players, leading the Chiefs with seven tackles and two fumbles recoveries on special teams, including one returned for his first NFL touchdown at the Tampa Bay Buccaneers on October 14, 2012.

 On August 31, 2013, Jones and a seventh round draft choice (#238-Will Smith) were traded to the Dallas Cowboys in exchange for a sixth round draft choice (#193-Zach Fulton).

 Dallas Cowboys

-On October 18, 2013, Jones was placed on the injured reserve-designated to return list with an hernia.
+On October 18, 2013, Jones was placed on the injured reserve-designated to return list with a hernia.
 He was activated from injury reserve on December 14.
 He wasn't re-signed at the end of the season.

 Cleveland Browns

 Jones signed with the Cleveland Browns on July 24, 2014.
 He was released on August 4.
 He announced his retirement on February 25, 2015.